 2024 Total Solar Eclipse in New York State: Health and Safety

 New York is the perfect place to take in the solar eclipse on April 8, 2024 as several regions stretching from Chautauqua-Allegheny through the Thousand Islands will be in the direct path of totality.
+Because the 2024 Total Solar Eclipse will not be viewed again for another 20 years, New York State is expecting high turn-out in many regions to view this event.
+Planning to enjoy the eclipse safely is important and may require extra time to plan for support and accessibility for people with disabilities, the elderly or young children.
 Here's everything you need to know to have a safe and enjoyable eclipse viewing experience as you get a front row seat to this extraordinary cosmic occurrence.

 Keep Your Eyes Protected